SwedbankPay/developer.swedbankpay.com/checkout/other-features.md

 | `Payment Instrument` | `CreditCard`, `Invoice`, `Swish`, `Vipps`, `DirectDebit`, `MobilePay` |
 | `Transaction Type`   | `Authorization`, `Capture`, `Cancellation`, `Reversal`                |

-The sequence diagram below shows the HTTP `POST` you will receive from PayEx, and the two `GET` requests that you make to get the updated status.
+The sequence diagram below shows the HTTP `POST` you will receive from Swedbank Pay, and the two `GET` requests that you make to get the updated status.

 ```mermaid
 sequenceDiagram